-A savory twist on a favorite party snack, this Bayou-inspired seafood bruschetta will leave your guests reaching for seconds and thirds!
+A savory twist on a favorite party snack, this Louisiana-inspired seafood bruschetta will leave your guests reaching for seconds and thirds!

 So, wow, how about them playoffs?

 Reactions?
 I’ve heard from both sides.
 I have some die-hard Patriots fan friends that are over the moon at the outcome of their slaughter of the Colts.
 I also have friends that would rather not see the Seahawks win another Superbowl.
 Regardless, they’re all pretty pumped about the big game coming up next month.

 As for me?
 I didn’t watch any of it.
 I heard about it, but between work, blogging, getting ready for our big trip, and managing to catch Mr. Crumby’s death-cold, I had even less interest than usual in catching a quarter or two.